brzewVCE/brzewVCE/README.md

 # 👨‍💻 About Me:
 🎓 Cybersecurity student at Politechnika Wrocławska

-🛡️ Passionate  with a keen interest in Python.
+🛡️ Passionate  with a keen interest in Penetration Testing.
 I am committed to staying ahead in the ever-evolving world of cybersecurity.
 Constantly honing my skills, I strive to provide innovative solutions

 💪 I have a passion for hitting the gym, finding balance and joy in the physical and digital realms.